 Model Performance Metrics

-Please refer to “MR_FFM_FP_US_Credit29.0_Falcon6.x” and “MR_FFM_FP_USDebit26.0_SigPIN_GIP_AA_Falcon6x” for detailed model performance of FICO Falcon models.

-Please refer to “FICO Falcon Model Governance US Debit v26 (v2.0)” and “FICO Falcon Model Governance US Credit v29 (v2.0)” for more details.

 Judgmental Adjustments

 Describe and justify any judgmental overlays/overrides of statistically estimated input parameters.
 If any such adjustments are intended to be conservative, explain in what way they are conservative.
 Note: this section should not be used to detail any overlays/overrides to the model outputs (described in Section 3.3.11.
 Need for Model Overlays).